emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Each hart may have its own table, with handlers for the interrupts it can process.

-The address of the array must be programatically written by each hart to its `hcb.intvta` register before enabling interrupts, usually during startup.
+The address of the array must be programmatically written by each hart to its `hcb.intvta` register before enabling interrupts, usually during startup.

 The first 8 entries are reserved for system interrupts: